-There were robust recruitment and selection policies and procedures, that adhered to legislation and best practice that ensured suitably skilled and qualified staff work in the practice.
+There were robust recruitment and selection policies and procedures, that adhered to legislative and best practice that ensured suitably skilled and qualified staff work in the practice.

-Mr Gilbert oversees the recruitment and selection of the dental team and approves all staff appointments.
-Discussion with Mr Gilbert confirmed that he had a clear understanding of the legislation and best practice guidance.
+Ms Thomas oversees the recruitment and selection of the dental team and approves all staff appointments.
+Discussion with Ms Thomas confirmed that she had a clear understanding of the legislation and best practice guidance.

 Dental practices are required to maintain a staff register.
-A review of this register confirmed that it included all required information and was kept up to date and that nine staff had been recruited in the past three years.
+A review of this register confirmed that it included all required information and was kept up to date.